awslabs/aws-sam-codepipeline-cd/README.md

 ## Pipeline Structure

-When this module is deployed, it will create an AWS CodePipeline pipeline that has up to the following 5 stages:
+When this application is deployed, it will create an AWS CodePipeline pipeline that has up to the following 5 stages:
 1. **Source**: This stage is the entry point of the pipeline.
 It is triggered when you push a change to the specified GitHub respository branch.
 1. **Build**: This stage builds the project using AWS CodeBuild.
 1. **Test** (optional): This stage runs the integration tests of the project using CodeBuild.
 This stage will only be created if you provide the `IntegTestRoleName` parameter when setting up this module.
 See the "Parameters" section below.